 “At a cost of $7 million ready to save lives, I can’t think of a better return on investment.”

-RFDS Adelaide Base Senior Pilot Philip Remilton (pictured with Santa) collected the PC-12 from the Pilatus factory in Stans, Switzerland last week.
+RFDS Adelaide Base Senior Pilot Philip Remilton collected the PC-12 from the Pilatus factory in Stans, Switzerland in mid-December.

 His eight-day, 16,000km journey home included stops in Heraklion (Crete, Greece), Hurghada (Egypt), Dubai (United Arab Emirates), Hyderabad (India), Langkawi (Thailand), Bali (Indonesia) and Broome (WA) en route to its final destination, Adelaide (SA).

-VH-FNH will replace an older aircraft in the fleet nearing 15,000 hours of aeromedical service to the community.
+VH-FNH has replaced an older aircraft in the fleet nearing 15,000 hours of aeromedical service to the community.

 Meet one of the high-flying additions to our fleet - the RFDS Medi-Jet 24.

 Your donation goes directly towards the maintenance and delivery of life-saving equipment, such as this new PC-12 aircraft.
 Thank you for your support.